 The Illinois Department of Public Health (IDPH) has issued influenza testing and reporting recommendations; healthcare facilities can report cases to the Chicago Department of Public Health via INEDSS.

 What is the risk?

-Currently, the risk of influenza infection is low.
+Currently, the risk of influenza infection has increased slightly, but remains low.

 Are severe cases of influenza occurring?